New style table reports

-Your new table report downloads as a CSV and includes all the records your table report contained in Quickbase, with all the fields shown in the report.
+The new table report style downloads as a CSV and includes all the records your table report contained in Quickbase, with all the fields shown in the report.

 Select Show columns from the column menu to display additional columns on a report.
-This feature was called “Add a column” in the legacy report, and is located in the same place.
+This feature was called “Add a column” in the legacy report style, and is located in the same place.